GolfingSuccess/jelly/README.md

 	This requires setting the environment variable *LANG* (or your OS's equivalent) to *en_US.UTF8* or compatible.

-Alternatively, you can use the [Jelly interpreter] on [Try it online!]

 Jelly's main input method is via command line arguments, although reading input from STDIN is also possible.

 ### Documentation